yannawr/kittygo/README.md

 ```

 This will copy the script to /usr/local/bin/ and create a configuration file.
 Then you can then delete the repository directory if you prefer.

-If you're running as a portable script though, make sure you have execute permissions.

 ### Installing a Go Package